Cup-of-Joe/Gradient-PNG/README.md

 # Gradient-PNG
-Creates gradient with a JavaScript canvas and then writes it as an png.
+Creates gradient with a JavaScript canvas and then writes it as a png.

 A gradient is generated with a color array evenly distributed across the draw coordinates.
 A gradient type can be provided to change between drawing linear, conic, and radial gradients.